Unique Amplifier and Impedance-Matching Design Tools

 The modeling approach in the ADW is ideal when an accurate non-linear model is not yet available for a transistor.
 When a model is available, the ADW model can be fine-tuned by comparing the results obtained.

-Sophisticated optimization is provided in the ADW - This includes analysis and optimization for non-linear Cds.
+Sophisticated optimization is provided in the ADW - This includes optimization of the intrinsic load terminations (continuous modes are also provided for), as well as analysis and optimization for non-linear Cds.

 Training can be provided on the software, as well as amplifier design in general and the wizards can be customized to improve the design flow for specific customers.